Tartar on Your Teeth?

 Tartar buildup on teeth is calcified plaque and happens when plaque sits on your teeth for an extended period.
-Tartar is formed because of minerals in your saliva which get deposited into your plaque’s biofilm.
+Tartar is formed by minerals in your saliva that get deposited into your plaque’s biofilm.
 The minerals cause the biofilm to harden and form tartar.
 Tartar also creates an environment that creates more plaque because it is much stickier than your teeth.
 This can lead to cavities and serious gum issues.
-Dental hygiene aside this is also a smile-affecting appearance problem.
+Dental hygiene aside, this is also a smile-affecting appearance problem.
 Tartar stains very easily (often while you’ll notice most tartar being yellow), so smoking and drinking coffee while dealing with tartar will color your smile yellow.

 We can’t talk about tartar without its sidekick plaque.
 Think of plaque as a caterpillar you don’t want in your mouth.
-It starts off small and then hatches into a big butterfly.
+It starts small and then hatches into a big butterfly.
 That’s what plaque does.
-It begins by coating your teeth, then if left untreated it builds up and turns into tartar.
-So it’s best to spot plaque right away before it can get worse and end up turning into tartar.
+It begins by coating your teeth, then if left untreated, it builds up and turns into tartar.
+So it’s best to spot plaque right away before it can get worse and turn into tartar.

 To prevent or stop plaque early on there are a few things you need to do.
 First and foremost, the best way to prevent plaque is by practicing good oral hygiene.
 Make sure to brush twice a day and floss.
 Unfortunately, plaque can be colorless so spotting it can be tough.
 It’s important to see your dentist every 6 months.
 They can use a dental mirror to spot plaque in hard-to-see places and remove it right then and there.
 Looking for the best at-home option for spotting plaque?
 You can get plaque-disclosing tablets at a pharmacy or drug store.
 These tables stain the plaque making it easy to find and may show you the areas where you need to brush and floss better.

-Since tartar bonds to your enamel, removing it won’t be as easy compared to plaque (which is why it’s super important to prevent and stop plaque early on).
-Tartar will have to be removed by a dental professional because it’s hardened and bonded to your teeth.
+Since tartar bonds to your enamel, removing it won’t be as easy as plaque (which is why preventing and stopping plaque early on) is super important.
+A dental professional must remove Tartar because it’s hardened and bonded to your teeth.